 No person shall be left unsupervised with collected offertory funds at any time.

-A) Prior to Mass, the individuals responsible for collecting offertory funds shall obtain tamper evident bags and complete the tamper evident bag log.
+A) Prior to Mass, the individuals responsible for collecting offertory funds shall obtain tamper evident bags assigned for the date/mass.

-B) When offertory funds are collected, an usher should place the collection in a basket and bring the collection to the altar.
-The basket should be placed away from doors or entrances to the church.
-The funds shall then be placed in a tamper evident bag.
+B) When offertory funds are collected, an usher should place the collection in the assigned Tamper Evident Bag and seal the bag and bring the collection to the altar.
+The Tamper Evident Bags should be placed away from doors or entrances to the church.

 C) When Mass is over, two unrelated persons (ushers, priest, religious, PLD, or corporator) should place the funds in a locked safe immediately.